Kylejeong2/DiscipleAI/README.md

 ## Roadmap

-7/17/24 - added context window to ask follow up questions.
+7/17/24 - added context window to ask follow up questions. (beta version)

 ### Credits to Moses Daudu for the notebook to get data, clean it, and organize the embeddings.